Breast Imaging Differences

 Monitors breast health?

 Yes!
-Thermography looks at your overall breast health, such as lymphatic congestion/drainage, inflammation of tissues, severe hormonal imbalances, and others!
-It is a great tool to use to be proactive about your breast health.
+Thermography looks at your overall breast health, such as lymphatic congestion/drainage, inflammation of tissues, and others!
+It is a great prevention tool.

 Are breast implants problematic?